chalatz/tours/pages/info/reviews-comments-content.md

     you.We loved Rhodes.
 It was one of our favorite places.
 We will always remember the beautiful countryside, the blue sea, the smell of the air.
 We hope you are both well, that the twins are doing well and that your families are well.
 Thank you again for showing us such a fabulous time.
-We miss you and Greece.<br>\nFondly<br>\nPenny<br>\npsbleha@charter.net\n\nHi
-    Nicholas,<br>\nWe loved Rhodes and Michael did a wonderful job driving and showing us around the wonderful sites of ancient Rhodes, as well as Lindos.
+We miss you and Greece. <br> Fondly Penny psbleha@charter.net\n\nHi Nicholas,  We loved Rhodes and Michael did a wonderful job driving and showing us around the wonderful sites of ancient Rhodes, as well as Lindos.
 The drive to Lindos was lovely and Michael was very helpful.
 We certainly recommend your services to anyone going to Rhodes.
 We also loved the little restaurant he took us to on the beach at Lindos.
-It was so relaxing to look at the beautiful water and to walk on the beach.
-Thank you.\n\nBest wishes, Nancy and Greg M., Atlanta/Marietta, GA<br>\nNMoor@aol.com\n\nDear Nickolas: We had a wonderful vacation in Greece.
+It was so relaxing to look at the beautiful water and to walk on the beach. <br> Thank you.\nBest wishes, Nancy and Greg M., Atlanta/Marietta, GA<br>\nNMoor@aol.com\n\nDear Nickolas: We had a wonderful vacation in Greece.
 We thoroughly enjoyed our visit to Rhodes, and your service was the reason why the trip was so memorable.
 As we told you previously, my family thought that you were the best driver that we have ever had.
 We have been on a number of private day trips in Greece, as well as in other parts of the world, and your service stand out from all the others.
 Your knowledge of the island, and its geography was extensive, and you were able to convey all this information in an exciting way.
 You were accommodating to our schedule and our interests and we want to thank you for a memorable trip.
-We will highly recommend you to our friends and family when they visit Rhodes.<br>\nSincerely,<br>\nLinda and James Koo<br>\nlsberm@optonline.net\n\nNicholas<br>\nWe are home in the United States having had a wonderful vacation and cruise.<br>\nWant to thank you for having Michael (Karavasilis) act as our driver.
+We will highly recommend you to our friends and family when they visit Rhodes.<br>\nSincerely,<br>\nLinda and James Koo<br>\nlsberm@optonline.net\n\nNicholas, We are home in the United States having had a wonderful vacation and cruise.<br>\nWant to thank you for having Michael (Karavasilis) act as our driver.
 He was courteous, provided us with a lot of information, had wonderful conversation and was dedicated to satisfying all of our needs.
-He made the day very special for all of us.<br>\nThank you for providing all of the arrangements for us.
+He made the day very special for all of us.
+Thank you for providing all of the arrangements for us.
 I have given your card to my travel agent along with a personal recommendation and the hope that in the future she may refer you to some of her clients.<br>\nWishing you and your family good fortune in the years ahead.<br>\nCarole Safenowitz Safenowitz@aol.com\n\nHi Nick:
     We had a great time touring your beautiful island with your brother Michael and George.
 Thank you for your excellent service for our sightseeing.
-I will gladly recommend you to my friends.<br>\nRegrads<br>\nVenki Raman<br>\nPresident<br>\nProtium
+I will gladly recommend you to my friends.
+Regrads  Venki Raman<br>\nPresident<br>\nProtium Energy Technologies<br>\nvenki.raman@protiumenergy.com\n\nHello Nicholas:  Thanks
-    Energy Technologies<br>\nvenki.raman@protiumenergy.com\n\nHello Nicholas:<br>\nThanks
     again for making our day in Rhodes so special.
 It was really a highlight of our trip.
-You really helped us appreciate both the city and beauty of the island of Rhodes and we look forward to coming back!<br>\nAll the best,<br>\nSue Hanley<br>\nsue@susanhanley.com\n\nI wanted to take this opportunity to thank you with great sincerity for our wonderful tour of your beautiful country, with our terrific driver Dominique!
+You really helped us appreciate both the city and beauty of the island of Rhodes and we look forward to coming back!<br>\nAll the best, Sue Hanley  sue@susanhanley.com\n\nI wanted to take this opportunity to thank you with great sincerity for our wonderful tour of your beautiful country, with our terrific driver Dominique!
 He was a warm and gracious host, delightful to be with and showed us everything in an organized